AndrewC101/PokemonAmbrosia/README.md

 - Can forfeit almost any battle via the Run option.
 - Exp share available from very early game, giving 50% exp to all Pokémon who do not participate.
 This is upgraded by endgame to give 200% exp to all Pokémon.
 - Sport Shoes which allows the player to run by default (rather than having to hold B) except when indoors where walking is the default (though you can still run by holding B).
-- A Remembral key item which acts as a portable move relearner with no cost.
+- A RemembrAll key item which acts as a portable move relearner with no cost.
 - All TMs are infinitely reusable.
 - HMs can be used by any Pokémon which is able to learn them, without actually needing to know them.
 - A Pocket PC allowing access to PC anywhere except caves and dungeons for balance reasons.